 This annual report on Form 1-K may contain forward-looking statements that are based on our beliefs and assumptions and on information currently available to us.
-Forward-looking statements include information concerning our possible or assumed future results of operations and expenses, business strategies and plans, competitive position, business environment, and potential growth opportunities.
+Forward-looking statements include information related to the expected effects on our business of COVID-19 pandemic ("the pandemic" or "COVID-19"), possible or assumed future results of operations and expenses, business strategies and plans, competitive position, business environment, and potential growth opportunities.
 Forward-looking statements include all statements that are not historical facts.
-In some cases, forward-looking statements can be identified by terms such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "projects," "seeks," "should," "will," "would," or similar expressions and the negatives of those terms.
+In some cases, forward-looking statements can be identified by terms such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "seeks," "should," "will," "would," or similar expressions and the negatives of those terms.

 These forward-looking statements are based on our current assumptions, expectations, and beliefs and are subject to substantial risks, estimates, assumptions, uncertainties, and changes in circumstances that may cause our actual results, performance, or achievements to differ materially from those expressed or implied in any forward-looking statement, including, among others, the profitability of the business.
-These statements reflect management's current views with respect to future events and are subject to unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
-Given these uncertainties, you should not place undue reliance on any forward-looking statements in this report.
+Risks that could affect our results of operations, liquidity and capital resources, and other aspects of our business discussed in this Report include the duration and scope of COVID-19, including whether, where and to what extent resurgences of the virus occur; its short and long-term impact on the broader economy, levels of consumer confidence, and government actions taken in response to the pandemic.
+These statements reflect management's current views with respect to future events and are subject to unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any forward-looking statements in this report.
+COVID-19, and the volatile economic conditions stemming from it, and additional or unforeseen effects from the pandemic, could also give rise to or aggravate the other risk factors that we identify under the heading "Risk Factors" contained in our Offering Circular approved by the SEC on June 22, 2020, which in turn could materially affect our business, financial condition, liquidity, and results of operations (including revenues and profitability).